industrial-asset-hub/asset-link-sdk/README.md

 [...]
 ```

-This registers the AL as **custom-asset-link** in the registry provided by the **IAH Asset Gateway**.
+This registers the asset link as **custom-asset-link** in the registry provided by your gateway, e.g. the IAH Asset Gateway.
-The AL starts a gRPC server on your machine on port 8080.
-The example AL creates a device,
+The asset link starts a gRPC server on your machine on port 8080.
+The example asset link creates a device whenever a
-after running a discovery job using the the IAH user interface.
+discovery is started via the gRPC interface or the CLI.

 > Security remark:\
 > The command above binds the Asset Link to a publicly accessible IP address on your host.